 The family involvement continued after the new millennium as Bryan's three sons, James, Tom and Roddy Hamblin joined the business.
 James now heads up the Personnel and Property side of the business; Tom oversees the Buying teams and purchasing of our vast product catalogue; Roddy looks after the Finance team as well as IT and the Website.
 Bryan is still very much involved in his capacity as Chairman of the Company, offering support in all areas of the business.

 More latterly, the Company has looked to reposition itself for the challenges of retail in the 21st Century.
-In 2016, we have taken the decision to undergo a substantial rebrand to 'Closs & Hamblin'; a direct acknowledgement to the two founders of the business, and the continued family involvement to this day.
-Our new strapline 'Home & Haberdashery since 1933' is also reflective of the age and heritage of the Company, whilst acknowledging the two core product areas we specialize in.
-Read more about our Rebranding here.
+In 2016, we made the decision to undergo a substantial rebrand to 'Closs & Hamblin'; a direct acknowledgement to the two founders of the business, and the continued family involvement to this day.
+Our new strapline 'Home & Haberdashery since 1933' is also reflective of the age and heritage of the Company, whilst acknowledging the two core product areas we specialise in.
+Read more about our Rebranding.

-We recognize that we will always be C & H to our long standing members of staff and tremendously loyal customers, and we wouldn't have it any other way!
+We recognise that we will always be C&H to our long standing members of staff and tremendously loyal customers, and we wouldn't have it any other way!
 We would also like to encourage new customers of all ages and interests who may be less familiar with the unique and diverse product range we offer.

 Our values are still the same today as they were 84 years ago - Quality, Value & Service.